Dazhou: Administration

 It is one of Sichuan's most populous cities with 5,468,097 residents as of 2010 census.

 Economy

 Dazhou is an important river and land transportation hub for the region.
 Numerous national highways, expressways, and rail lines pass through Dazhou connecting it directly with major cities in China such as Chengdu, Xi'an, Wuhan, Guangzhou, Shenzhen, Beijing, etc., making it one of Sichuan's important trade centers.

 Dazhou has numerous natural resources including large natural gas fields and an abundance of mineral resources such as salt, coal, manganese, lithium, and limestone.
 Major agricultural products include pork, beef, and tea.
 Other industries are chemical production, coal power, metallurgy, textiles, building materials, and processed food.

 Tourism

-Dazhou is blessed with both cultural and natural attractions.
+Dazhou has both cultural and natural attractions.
 There are several national and provincial cultural sites and many national and provincial protected forests and nature reserves.
 Xuanhan's Baili Gorges have scenery and rapids, leading to the nickname "Little Three Gorges".
 Mountains are this area's greatest attraction.

+Bashan Grand Canyon, formerly known as "Xuanhan Baili Gorge," is located in Xuanhan County, Dazhou City, Sichuan Province.
+It is designated as a national 4A-level tourist attraction, a national geopark, and a provincial nature reserve.
+The area features karst landforms with caves, gorges, and diverse flora and fauna, and preserves historical sites such as Fan Kuai's garrison and ancient plank roads.

+Batai Mountain, located in the eastern part of Batai Township, Wanyuan City, Dazhou, Sichuan Province, is named for its multi-tiered stepped landform.
+It is designated as a national 4A-level tourist attraction, a national geopark, and a national natural heritage site.
+The main peak, Xinbatai, has an elevation of 2,272.3 meters, with other peaks including Laobatai, Duxiu, and Zhujian.

+Wufeng Mountain National Forest Park, also known as the "Bamboo Sea Park," is located in the eastern part of Dazhu County, Dazhou City, Sichuan Province.
+Covering an area of 876 hectares with an elevation ranging from 600 to 1,080 meters, it has a subtropical humid climate.
+Approved by the State Forestry Administration in 2002, it has since been designated as a national 3A- and 4A-level tourist attraction, a provincial-level tourist resort, and an ecological tourism demonstration area.

+Dazhou Museum is located at 4 Yongxing Road, Tongchuan District, Dazhou, Sichuan Province, covering an area of 5,700 square meters with a total building area of 9,261 square meters.
+The museum was established in 2006 and opened to the public in 2011.
+It houses approximately 11,000 cultural relics, of which 3,586 are on display, including national first- to third-class relics.

+Longtan River is located in Wanyuan, Dazhou, Sichuan.
+The rafting course is about 10 kilometers long, divided into rapid, gentle, and family-friendly sections, with the rafting season running from May to October.
+Along the route lies the karst cave "Yuquan Cave," noted for its underground river and stalactite formations.
+A 5-kilometer riverside trail connects waterfalls, ancient trees, and other scenic spots.